OST-Observatory/weather_station_website/README.md

 ```

-Change user name, group, and the log directory as needed.
+Change username, group, and the log directory as needed.

 Alternatively, 'logging.handlers.RotatingFileHandler' can be selected as class for the logging handlers in settings_production.py.